History of Karabakh (part 5)

 A cease-fire

-A cease-fire brokered by Russia and other countries of the CIS was signed in Bishkek, Kirghizia on May 5, 1994.
-The truce was confirmed on May 16 in Moscow during the meeting of the Defense Ministers of Azerbaijan, Armenia and the NKR.
-Since then, the issue has become the focus of mediation efforts of OSCE (Organization for Security and Cooperation in Europe).
-A special group, called “Minsk group” was formed by OSCE to work out principles of settling the conflict.
+A cease-fire agreement mediated by Russia and other CIS members was signed in Bishkek, Kyrgyzstan on May 5, 1994.
+The truce was reaffirmed on May 16 in Moscow at a meeting of the Defense Ministers of Azerbaijan, Armenia, and the NKR.

 Ghukassian elected President of the NKR